 The department has a large number of high risk areas including lumber mills, light industrial facilities and commercial buildings.
 Many of these facilities and commercial buildings are located at the Port of Shelton airport complex (Sanderson Field).
 Over 1100 acres situated on a former Naval Air Base, house over thirty light industrial manufacturing businesses, commercial businesses, fuel storage facilities, lumber mills, outdoor skydiving, the Washington State Patrol Academy, the county’s public works building and the Mason County Fair Grounds, as well as a Fixed Base Operator airport.
 There are four-hundred people employed at the businesses located at the Sanderson Field Airport complex.

-FD 11 ran a total of 991 emergency calls for service in 2021 and is relied upon heavily for mutual aid to neighboring fire districts.
+FD 11 is relied upon heavily for mutual aid to neighboring fire districts.
 The department strives to maintain a high level of interoperability with its neighboring departments to include compatible procedures, accountability systems, training and equipment.
 This is accomplished through the development of a strong working relationship with our neighboring fire districts, law enforcement agencies and other emergency service providers.

 District Boundaries: Area highlighted in yellow